CryptoCopter/darn/README.md

 login or authentication.
 All files have a maximum lifetime and are then deleted.

-This software is a fork of [gosh](https://github.com/oxzi/gosh), which retains the encryption of stored data.
+This software is a fork of [gosh](https://github.com/oxzi/gosh), that retains the encryption of stored data.

 ## Features

-- Standalone HTTP web server, no additional server needed
+- Standalone HTTP web server, no additional server needed (but recommended, see transport security)
 - Store with both files and some metadata
 - Only save uploader IP address for legal reasons, downloads are anonymous
 - Content and all metadata are automatically deleted after expiration
 - Content and relevant metadata (filename) are encrypted while at rest
   - This is not so much for the privacy of the shared data, but rather so that the administrator does not have to worry about what crap people are sharing...
+(I mean come on guys, get a hold of yourself)
 - Configurable maximum lifetime and file size for uploads
 - Replace or drop configured MIME types
 - Simple upload via `curl`, `wget` or the like